Friday, March 2, 2018

 when sacrifice and suffering are out of fashion.

-God, make life worth the pain to be lived.
+God, make our life worth living.

 Give us back the age-old realization,